 There is no one district for street art because it’s spread all over the city, particularly on and east of where the wall had been.
 Look for it in Kreutzberg, on the East Side Gallery, near Urban Spree in Friedrichshain, Mauer Park, the alleys near the Monsterkabinett and on the streets in Schöneberg around the Street Art Museum (noted below).

-Learn more about Berlin’s graffiti scene by taking a tour with Alternative Berlin.
+Get motivated to see Berlin street art with my guide.
+Then do a deep dive into Berlin’s graffiti scene by taking a tour with Alternative Berlin.
 They have two tours (I took both) and each covers a different aspect of street art.